Skip to main content

 queueTool

-Queue a new tool call to be executed in the current flow.
+Queue a tool call for execution in the current thread.

 Parameters: